 If you’ve been selling on eBay for any amount of time, you probably have a pricing strategy in place.
-But, if you’ve been using the same strategy since the beginning, it may be time to revisit and optimize your plan, particularly when it comes to pricing.
+But, if you’ve been using the same strategy since the beginning, it may be time to revisit and optimize your plan.

 Offering deals can help you manage natural peaks and valleys throughout the year, aid in clearing out older inventory to make room for new, and bring you more sales in a shorter period of time.
 Setting up sales on popular items also invites new buyers to your store to check out the rest of your stock, which can lead to a bump in sales of your other items.